-The Company provides for income taxes using the asset and liability method.
+IDX provides for income taxes using the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax effect of differences between recorded assets and liabilities and their respective tax basis along with operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to reverse.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period the rate change becomes effective.
-The Company recognizes the effect of income tax positions only if those positions are more likely than not of being sustained in the event of a tax audit.
+IDX recognizes the effect of income tax positions only if those positions are more likely than not of being sustained in the event of a tax audit.
 Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
 Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.
-The Company records interest related to unrecognized tax benefits in income tax expense. \$65,341 and \$113,952 in penalties and interest have been accrued to expense as of June 30, 2022 and December 31, 2021, respectively, and are discussed further in Note 11.
+IDX records interest related to unrecognized tax benefits in income tax expense.

-Deferred tax assets are reduced by a valuation allowance when, in management's opinion, it is more likely than not that some portion or all the deferred tax assets will not be realized.
-The Company considers the future reversal of existing taxable temporary differences, taxable income in prior carryback years, projected future taxable income, and tax planning strategies in making this assessment.
-The Company's valuation allowance is based on all available positive and negative evidence, including its recent financial operations, evaluation of positive and negative evidence with respect to certain specific deferred tax assets including evaluating sources of future taxable income to support the realization of the deferred tax assets.
+Deferred tax assets are reduced by a valuation allowance when in management's opinion it is more likely than not that some portion or all the deferred tax assets will not be realized.
+IDX considers the future reversal of existing taxable temporary differences, taxable income in prior carryback years, projected future taxable income, and tax planning strategies in making this assessment.
+IDX's valuation allowance is based on all available positive and negative evidence, including its recent financial operations, evaluation of positive and negative evidence with respect to certain specific deferred tax assets (including evaluating sources of future taxable income) to support the realization of the deferred tax assets.

-The Company's income tax returns are generally subject to examination by taxing authorities for a period of three years from the date they are filed.
+IDX's income tax returns are subject to examination by taxing authorities for a period of three years from the date they are filed.
 Tax authorities may have the ability to review and adjust net operating loss or tax credit carryforwards that were generated prior to these periods if utilized in an open tax year.
-As of June 30, 2022, the Company's income tax returns for the years ended December 31, 2016 through 2021 are subject to examination by the Internal Revenue Service and applicable state and local taxing authorities.
+As of August 3, 2022, IDX's income tax returns for the years ended December 31, 2018 through August 3, 2022, are subject to examination by the Internal Revenue Service and applicable state and local taxing authorities.